drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/index.md

 ### Arts & Sciences Classes

-A list of [classes](classes/) will be added closer to the event date.
+A list of classes and their descriptions can be found [here](classes/).
+More classes may be added closer to the event date.

 Do you want to teach an A&S class at Strawberry Raid?
 [Sign up to be a teacher](https://forms.gle/gZ9PExvaKbmcPYQG9)!